 Low back pain is a common complaint that gets a lot of attention.
 But mid-back pain, while less common, can cause a lot of pain and gets much less attention.
 Most people spend a lot of time sitting at a desk or driving.
-This puts pressure on our spines that often leads to tight muscles in the mid-back.
+This puts pressure on our spines which often leads to tight muscles in the mid-back.

 The mid-back, also known as the thoracic spine, supports and protects several of our vital organs.
 It connects the upper spine to the lower spine and helps keep the body upright.
 Its rigid structure makes it less flexible than the lower part of the spine.
 This also means that if something happens to the mid-back, it can be harder to treat.